salanisor/role_ansible_execution_environments/README.md

-Role Name
+Ansible Execution Environments
 =========

-You can build Execution Environment container images to separate the control plane from the execution plane and execute your playbooks and roles directly from Tower on to your Kubernetes cluster.
+You can build **execution environment** container images to separate the control plane from the execution plane and deploy your playbooks and roles directly from Tower to execute on your Kubernetes cluster.

 This role can be used in two ways:

 **1**.)
-You can build an Execution Environment directly via Podman.
+You can build an execution environment directly via Podman/Docker.

 **2**.)
-For testing and local development, you can build a virtual environment on a local machine and push to a local or remote registry with either method.
+For local testing and development, you can build a virtual environment and push to a local or remote registry with either method.

 Requirements
 ------------